rgandsam/magento-1.x-cert/Magento.md

 ######Describe Magento templates and layout files location

 Magento stores templates and layout files in the `app/design` directory.
 There are two difference directories in the `app/design` folder: `adminhtml` and `frontend`.
-Inside each of those, there are directories for each theme.
-Inside the theme folder, there is a namespace folder, and then a `layout` and `template` folder.
+Inside each of those, there are directories for each package.
+Inside the package folder, there is a folder for each theme, and then a `layout` and `template` folder.
 Layout files are stored in the `layout` folder, and template files are stored in the `template` folder.

 ######Describe Magento skin and JavaScript files location